material-motion/material-motion/specifications/view_duplication.md

 **Duplication API**: Provide an API for duplicating an element.

-This API should accept an element and return an element.
+This API should accept an element and return either an element or null.

-The API may return either a duplicated version of the element or the provided element.
-The duplicated element should be a best-effort apparent replica of the provided target.
+Return an instance if the duplicator was able to duplicate the element.
+The returned element should be a best-effort apparent replica of the provided target.
+Duplication should be as cheap as possible.

+Return null if the duplicator was not able to duplicate the element.

 If possible, do not allow the API to return a null element.

 Example pseudo-code:

     Duplicator {
-      function duplicate(Element element) -> Element
+      function duplicate(Element element) -> Element or null }
-    }

 **Disable duplication API**: Provide an API for disabling duplication of specific elements.